StarKRE22/Atomic/Docs/Elements/Events/ISignal`2.md

 public event Action<T1, T2> OnEvent;
 ```

-- **Description:** Occurs when the signal is emitted with single argument.
+- **Description:** Occurs when the signal is emitted with two arguments.
 - **Parameters:**
     - `T1` — the first emitted value
     - `T2` — the second emitted value